 In Pandemonium, each floor can only be visited once.
 Each floor has at least three "gates to another region of Pandemonium", which are also sometimes referred to as one-way stairs.
 These gates do not lead to any particular destination in the next region of Pandemonium -- you may be placed anywhere, including next to that realm's Pandemonium lord.
 Players may exit Pandemonium by using an exit portal, but these are rare (though each rune you collect in Pandemonium makes finding an exit more likely).
 More common are "exits through the horrors of the Abyss", which lead to the Abyss and will return players to the Dungeon after they find an exit from the Abyss.

-The Tomb of the Ancients has cursed one-way staircases instead of regular stairs, which force players to locate a nearby staircase to return to a previous area.
+The Tomb of the Ancients has cursed one-way staircases instead of regular stairs, which force players to locate another staircase to return to a previous area instead of simply heading back up the stairs they came down.
 Additionally, there are not always three stairs up and three stairs down on each floor of the Tomb.
 See The Tomb article for more details.

 Tips & Tricks